 Step 2.
 Complete the Online Nonimmigrant Visa Application, Form DS-160

 - Fill out DS-160 Electronic Application Form.
 Please be aware that only the following circumstances will be considered for an expedited appointment: Urgent medical care for yourself or a family member, death of an immediate family member, urgent business when travel needs could not have been predicted in advance, and to begin or resume a program of study when no student visa appointments are available.All applicants who wish to have an expedited appointment are required first to fill out an electronic application form DS-160, schedule a visa appointment before requesting an expedited appointment and send a request to Consularbishkek@state.gov

 Step 3.
 Collect any Supporting Documentation

-Only a passport, DS-160 confirmation page, Appointment confirmation page, a 2 x 2 inch color photo not older than 6 months – with a light or white background ( if not uploaded in the electronic application), and the forms listed in Step 2 are required for the visa interview.
+Only a passport, DS-160 confirmation page, Appointment confirmation page, a 2 x 2 inch color photo not older than 6 months – with a light or white background ( if not uploaded in the electronic application), and all the supporting forms (including copies of I-129, I-797, etc.) are required for the visa interview.
 Additional documents may be requested to establish if you are qualified.
 For example, additional requested documents may include evidence of: